Alessia Mancini

-Alessia Mancini (born 25 June 1978, in Marino) is an Italian television host, television personality, actress and showgirl.
+Alessia Mancini (born 25 June 1978) is an Italian television host, television personality, actress and showgirl.

 Biography

-Alessia Mancini made her television debut in 1994, she took part in Non è la RAI on Italia 1.
-After this experience, she took part to the Canale 5 show Striscia la notizia, where she acted as "velina"; she took part also to the Canale 5 show Doppio lustro.
+Mancini made her television debut in 1994, she took part in Non è la RAI on Italia 1.
+After this experience, she appeared in the Canale 5 show Striscia la notizia, where she acted in the role of "Velina"; she took part also to the Canale 5 show Doppio lustro.

-In 1997 she was in the music video Born to Be Abramo of Elio e le Storie Tese.
-In 1998 she took part in Simpaticissima on Rete 4, and the next year in La Ruota Della Fortunaon Rete 4 and Scherzi a parte on Canale 5.
+In 1997, Mancini appeared in the music video Born to Be Abramo of Elio e le Storie Tese.
+In 1998 she took part in Simpaticissima on Rete 4, and the next year in La ruota della fortunaon Rete 4 and Scherzi a parte on Canale 5.

-From 1999 to 2002 she was a co-protagonist in Passaparola, italian version of The Alphabet Game, quiz hosted by Gerry Scotti.
+From 1999 to 2002 she was a co-protagonist in Passaparola, Italian version of The Alphabet Game, quiz hosted by Gerry Scotti.
 In 2000 Alessia Mancini co-hosted, with Gerry Scotti, Un disco per l'estate on Canale 5; the next year sho co-hosted Facce da quiz on Canale 5.
 In 2000 and in 2002 she took part in La sai l'ultima? on Canale 5.

-Alessia Mancini made her music debut in 2001 with Angel Bahia.
+Mancini made her music debut in 2001 with Angel Bahia.
 In 2002 Alessia Mancini hosted Bande sonore on Italia 1.
 In 2002 she played a role (Ada) in Gian Burrasca directed by Maurizio Pagnussat.
-From 2002 to 2003 she was in the cast of Mezzogiorno in famiglia, television show on Rai 2.
+From 2002 to 2003, she was in the cast of Mezzogiorno in famiglia, television show on Rai 2.
 In 2003 she played a role (Giulia Ferri) in Tutti i sogni del mondo, television series directed by Paolo Poeti.

-In 2004 she took part in La sai l'ultima?
-VIP on Canale 5 and il gioco dei 9, italian version of Hollywood Squares, on Italia 1.
+In 2004, she took part in La sai l'ultima?
+VIP on Canale 5 and il gioco dei 9, the Italian TV version of the American game show Hollywood Squares, on Italia 1 network.
 The next year she was a contestant of La talpa 2, reality show on Italia 1.

-From 2006 to 2007 she was a co-protagonist in Stranamore television program on Rete 4 In 2007 Alessia Mancini co-hosted Telethon on Rai 2 and she played a role (Anna) in the film Natale in crociera directed by Neri Parenti.
+From 2006 to 2007, she was a co-protagonist in Stranamore television program on Rete 4 In 2007 Alessia Mancini co-hosted Telethon on Rai 2 and she played a role (Anna) in the film Natale in crociera directed by Neri Parenti.
 The next year she played a role (Martha Arcuati) in television series Don Matteo (episode 6x04 La stanza di un angelo).

-From 2009 to 2010 she hosted Tendenza casa on Leonardo.
+From 2009 to 2010, Mancini hosted Tendenza casa on Leonardo.
 In 2013 she hosted a reportage on Sì Sposaitalia - Reality in passerella on La sposa TV.

-From 206 to 2018 she took part in Caduta libera, italian version of Who's Still Standing? on Canale 5.
-In 2018 she was semifinalist of L'isola dei famosi 13, reality show on Canale 5.
-In this year she took part in Avanti un altro! pure di sera on Canale 5.
+From 2006 to 2018, Mancini took part in Caduta libera, the Italian television version of Who's Still Standing? on Canale 5.
+In 2018 she was semifinalist of L'isola dei famosi 13, reality show on Canale 5 In this year she took part in Avanti un altro! pure di sera on Canale 5.

-In 2019 Alessia Mancini she took part in Guess My Age - Indovina l'età on TV8 and she hosted In salotto on TV8.
+In 2019, Mancini she took part in Guess My Age - Indovina l'età on TV8 and she hosted In salotto on TV8.